Ascend/ascend-deployer/README.en.md

 ### Notice

 - The install_path parameter can only specify the CANN package's installation path.
-This parameter is valid for root and not for non-root (only to the default ~/Ascend path).The install_path parameter does not specify the installation path for the driver package.
-The driver package can only be installed to the default path /usr/local/Ascend
+This parameter is valid for root and not for non-root (only to the default ~/Ascend path).The install_path parameter does not specify the installation path for the driver package and edge components (AtlasEdge and HA).
+The driver package  and edge components (AtlasEdge and HA)can only be installed to the default path /usr/local/Ascend.
 - The driver and CANN software packages will user HwHiAiUser and group as default user.
 The **HwHiAiUser** user must be created first.
 The commands to create user and group is below:

 ```bash